Breaking the Reversal Curse in Autoregressive Language Models via Identity Bridge: Experiments

-In the IDN dataset, the identity relation of $b$ is directly phrased as ``The name of b is b'', instead of using the rephrasing trick as in~\ref{item:prompt_b_to_b}.
-The OCR dataset differs from the OCR+ dataset in the absence of the additional data~\ref{item:prompt_a_to_b_re}.
+In the IDN dataset, the identity relation of $a$ is directly phrased as ``The name of a is a'', instead of using the rephrasing trick as in~\ref{item:prompt_a_to_a}.
+Although these two formats are semantically equivalent, their generalization ability is fundamentally different.

-Except for the reversal test data, we further consider the following shortcut test data \begin{itemize} \item $[b,r_{-},r_\text{id}|b]$: Q: The name of Bob's wife is?
+Except for the reversal test data, we further consider the following shortcut test data \begin{itemize} \item $[b,r_{-}|b]$: Q: The wife of Bob is?
 A: Bob. \end{itemize}

-The shortcut test data measures whether the model learns a shortcut to copy the next token after ``name'' into its output, resulting in a prediction that contradicts the ground-truth knowledge.
+The shortcut test data measures whether the model learns a shortcut to copy the name token after ``wife'' into its output, which can be learned from data~\ref{item:prompt_a_to_a}, resulting in a prediction that contradicts the ground-truth knowledge.

 The test results of these datasets are shown in~\cref{fig:dataset_compare}.
-Across all three datasets, the shortcut test accuracy quickly rises to 100\% within a few gradient steps, indicating that the model learns the shortcut much faster than the reversal knowledge.
-With the IDN dataset, the model stays trapped in this shortcut and never learns the reversal knowledge.
-While by rephrasing the identity relation to form~\ref{item:prompt_b_to_b}, the model is able to break the reversal curse (as shown in the OCR dataset case), but is still significantly affected by the shortcut, only reaching a pass rate of 6\%.
-Furthermore, by using the additional data~\ref{item:prompt_a_to_b_re}, we can suppress this shortcut and greatly improve reversal test accuracy.
-These results suggest that the identity bridge does not work {without reforming to its OCR form}, which is ignored by other works studying the identity bridge~\citep{lin2025identity}.
+Across all datasets, the shortcut test accuracy quickly rises to near 100\% within a few gradient steps, then decrease to near 10\% in the first 200 steps, and finally slowly grows over the remaining steps.
+This indicates that the model learns the shortcut much faster than the reversal knowledge, and then the shortcut learning compete with the reversal relation learning.
+With the IDN dataset, the model never learns the reversal knowledge and the shortcut test accuracy reached to around 60\%.
+While under the OCR form, the model is able to break the reversal curse (as shown in the OCR dataset case), and the repeated forward relation data greatly helps to generalize to the reversal relation, with the OCR-$6$ dataset reaching the highest reversal test accuracy of 50\%.
+This also indicates that we should make identity bridge function as a regularization and the main learning gradient should come from the informative forward relation data.
+Together, these results suggest that the identity bridge does not work {without reforming to its OCR form}, which is ignored by other works studying the identity bridge~\citep{lin2025identity}.